A Season of Gratitude

 Set A Goal

-Not one to let myself be defeated by a blank page, I sparked gratitude inspiration by making a list of ways to renew my journaling.
+Wanting to be more intentional with my writing, I sparked gratitude inspiration by making a list of ways to renew my journaling.

 Start Small - Take five to ten minutes and pick just one thing to write down.
 Let your gratitude grow by writing about the little joys in your day.
 If you find yourself stuck, look through previous entries and rejoice in all the blessings you have received.
 The more you think about the things you have to be thankful for, the more you will be grateful.